mcgonagle/kravernetes/index.md

 ## Kravernetes - Full Contact Kubernetes
 Krav means contact in Hebrew.
-Full contact k8s is an approach to k8s that focuses on practical real-world skills via the application of self-defense principles.
+Full contact k8s is an approach to k8s that focuses on practical real-world skills via the application of Krav Maga self-defense principles.

 ### Kravernetes Tenents
     1. Be aggressive but smart in your problem solving.